HrithikGit/ktsdpr/README.md

-# ktsdpr
-School App
+# Mobile Application for School Management

+** Version 1.0.0 **
+Code and document files for a Mobile App

+Technologies Used : NativeScript+Angular

-A Fullly Functional School App made with NativeScript+Angular and Database Used : FIREBASE
+Database Used : Firebase

+## License and copyright
+© Rohit Reddy Deepa, Keshav Memorial Institute of Technology.